JEE-NEET: If you do not fix a date, how do you determine the preparedness

 NEET, JEE exams debate: Odisha CM speaks to PM Modi over phone, requests to postpone the exams

 How fool proof does the government believe are our preparations.
 It would well happen that closer to the date the government could postpone it.
-Generally when an election is announced, there is a count down to that.
+Generally, when an election is announced, there is a count down to that.
 If the government feels that the preparation is not enough, it could well postpone it.
 The date is to give time so that the agencies can ensure that the preparedness is okay, Dr. Shastri also says.